tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 Status7 - DSQ & blue
 Status8 - DNF & blue
 Status9 - DNS & blue
-Status2 - out, partner of IF (needed? or leaving without status is enough) Status1 - leader
+Status2 - out, partner of IF (needed? or leaving without status is enough) or use it for IF + blue Status1 - leader

 make it possible to give different status to team mates.(if status is different, make 2 lines in the status/flag cell and maybe time/gap).